-Pursuant to Education Code 154146(b) (2), attached are the substantially final forms of the 2023 Series "A" Bond Resolution and the primary legal documents for the Board's approval as Step 2 in the issuance process.
+Pursuant to Education Code 154146(b) (2), attached are the substantially final forms of the 2023 Series "A" Bond Resolution and the primary legal documents for review as an informational item.
 Included are the preliminary financing estimates regarding the planned issuance of the 2023 Series A Bonds.